liuch37/Kerception/README.md

 We combine the idea of kervolution with inception networks.
 We stack various kernels together and concatenate them into one kerception block - similar to the idea that inception network combines various convolutional kernel sizes and pooling layer.

 ### Fully Trainable Polynomial Kernel
+This does not work well - exponent is unlikely to be trained.

 ### Dynamic Scheduling for Constructing a Kerception Block